Jason-LJQ/IntelliApply/README.md

 **Q: LLM extraction fails with "Invalid content format"**
 - Check that required fields (Company, Location, Job Title) are present in the job posting
 - Try wrapping content manually with `< >` and cleaning up formatting

+**Q: "No supported Chrome found" error on startup**
+- IntelliApply requires Chrome, Chrome Dev, or Chrome Canary to be installed
+- Install any Chrome variant from [google.com/chrome](https://www.google.com/chrome/)
+- The app will automatically detect and use the best available channel

 **Q: Search doesn't find jobs I know exist**
 - Try searching by initials or abbreviation